 The Pediatric Sleep Disorders Clinic is directed by Dr. Lisa Medalie.
 This rotation will include assessment and treatment of patients with Behavioral Insomnia of Childhood and other behaviorally related sleep disorders such as Circadian Rhythm Disorder, Inadequate Sleep Hygiene and Poor CPAP Adherence.
 Interns will become familiar with interpretation of sleep logs and actigraphy.
 They will become proficient at providing behavioral treatment for pediatric insomnia and poor CPAP adherence, consulting to medical professionals whose patients have sleep disorders, participating in multidisciplinary clinics and providing referrals as necessary.

 At the end of the internship year, the intern completing the Child Track will have mastered the following specific competencies:

-Be able to make use of a broad repertoire of assessment and intervention skills suitable for improving the functioning of youngsters and adolescents with developmental, psychiatric, and medical disorders.
+Be able to make use of a broad repertoire of evidence-based assessment and intervention skills suitable for improving the functioning of youngsters and adolescents with developmental, psychiatric, and medical disorders.

 Effectively assess and then diagnose complex neurodevelopmental and psychological disorders, and share this information with a multidisciplinary team and the child’s family.